 Smith’s death created an unexpected leadership vacuum in the LDS hierarchy; sadly, at thirty-eight, Smith had not prophesied his own premature end.
 History is written by the winners, however, so the scramble for power was probably more turgid than we’ve been led to believe.
 For Wester’s part, the clumsy transition allowed him to claim a degree of ordinance directed by God; that these were, indeed, the End Times; that they must hasten to an appointed Rapturous place revealed in the fullness of time.
 That time would be February 1846 and that place would be in northwestern Iowa.

-The Sac and Fox people had long occupied western Iowa when Europeans began to arrive in the 19th century.
-But long after the dubious effects of Christian missionaries, the Sac and Fox retained a spiritual view of their landscape, including a shallow light-dappled bend of the Muskrat River called “the dancing water.”
-Popular with White settlers as a convenient ford, it was also a traditional place for spiritual cleansing.
-Somehow, Wester and his Westerlings were drawn to the Dancing Water and camped in anticipation of their Rapture.
+The sac and Fox people had long occupied western Iowa when Europeans began to arrive in the 19th century.
+But long after the dubious effects of Christian missionaries, the Sac and Fox retained a spiritual view of their landscape, including a shallow light-dappled bend of the Muskrat River called “dancing water.”
+Popular with White settlers as a convenient ford, it was also a traditional place for spiritual cleansing. somehow, Wester and his Westerlings were drawn to the Dancing Water and camped in anticipation of their rapture.
 But as time passed and supplies dwindled to exhaustion, Ben Wester received a faulty message to hasten their journey heavenward.

 What’s in a name?

 Chicago architect Louis Sullivan (mentor of my great uncle Anson Tennant) had a business partner, Dankmar Adler.
 When Adler’s mother died in childbirth, his father–a rabbi–chose to name the child Dankmar, “bitter thanks.”
 Imagine bearing that name to the grave; reminded each day that your life might be linked with the death of another as cause and effect.
 Ben Wester bore a similar burden.